 Synthetic cannabinoid use is an emerging public health threat.
-As of 2011, every state has banned synthetic cannabinoids.25 The Synthetic Drug Abuse Prevention Act of 2012 bans synthetic cannabinoid analogs.26 A sweeping law prohibiting the sale, possession, offer to sell, or manufacture of any synthetic cannabinoid substances has been passed in New York as of 2012 and an additional two compounds were added to the banned substances list by Governor Cuomo as recently as 2015.^{27,28} New York has been the state with the most synthetic cannabinoid exposures reported to the American Association of Poison Control Centers over the last 2 years.29 Wherever they practice, nurses are encouraged to stay informed about local, state, and federal laws related to synthetic cannabinoids.
+As of 2011, every state has banned synthetic cannabinoids.
+The Synthetic Drug Abuse Prevention Act of 2012 bans synthetic cannabinoid analogs.
+A sweeping law prohibiting the sale, possession, offer to sell, or manufacture of any synthetic cannabinoid substances has been passed in New York as of 2012 and an additional two compounds were added to the banned substances list by Governor Cuomo as recently as 2015.
+New York has been the state with the most synthetic cannabinoid exposures reported to the American Association of Poison Control Centers over the last 2 years.
+Wherever they practice, nurses are encouraged to stay informed about local, state, and federal laws related to synthetic cannabinoids.

 The healthcare community needs to prepare itself for what's already a significant threat to patients' health.
-Recent outbreaks suggest a need for greater public health surveillance and community awareness, targeted public health messaging, and enhanced efforts to remove these products from the market.^{6,27} Those in the community who identify someone who's used synthetic cannabinoids should refer the user for immediate evaluation or call 911 if indicated, particularly if the user manifests violent psychotic behaviors, hyperthermia, chest pain, palpitations, stroke-like signs, seizures, abnormal breathing, or loss of consciousness.7 prominently visible in areas where healthcare recipients congregate; for example, the waiting room of healthcare providers' offices, EDs, hospital visitors' lounges, pharmacies, school clinics, and sports venues.
+Recent outbreaks suggest a need for greater public health surveillance and community awareness, targeted public health messaging, and enhanced efforts to remove these products from the market.6,27 Those in the community who identify someone who's used synthetic cannabinoids should refer the user for immediate evaluation or call 911 if indicated, particularly if the user manifests violent psychotic behaviors, hyperthermia, chest pain, palpitations, stroke-like signs, seizures, abnormal breathing, or loss of consciousness.7

-Primary prevention must be the focus of public health education of populations at risk.6 Dissemination of evidence-based information regarding synthetic cannabinoids can be downloaded from federal and local health agencies (see Sources of information about synthetic cannabinoids).
-Educational materials such as posters and brochures must be made
+Primary prevention must be the focus of public health education of populations at risk.6 Dissemination of evidence-based information regarding synthetic cannabinoids can be downloaded from federal and local health agencies.
+(See Sources of information about synthetic cannabinoids.)
+Educational materials, such as posters and brochures, must be made prominently visible in areas where healthcare recipients congregate; for example, the waiting room of healthcare providers' offices,